zonetti/wikimap/README.md

 # wikimap

-Just playing with graphs and wikipedia.
+Just playing with graphs and Wikipedia.

 [Demo][demo]